roynwu/personal-website-v1/headline-writer/index.md

 We use [“All the news”](https://components.one/datasets/all-the-news-articles-dataset) dataset published by Thompson (2019).
 This dataset contains 204,135 news articles with headlines from 18 different American publications.
 It is an updated version of the dataset posted on Kaggle, containing over 50,000 more articles from a great number of publications.

 We use TorchText to preprocess our data.
 We define a field called TEXT for both the news articles and headlines.
 First, we define the TEXT field to be sequential and padded to a fixed length of 50.
-The articles and headlines are tokenized using spaCy and padded with a start token “<SOS>” and end token “<EOS>”.
+The articles and headlines are tokenized using spaCy and padded with a start token “SOS” and end token “EOS”.
 The final training dataset contains 170,000 pairs of articles and headlines, while the validation dataset contains 20,000.
 We then build the vocabulary and create the word embeddings using GloVE with dimension size of 100.
 Finally, the training and validation dataset are passed into BucketIterator to generate data loaders for PyTorch in batch size of 32 and sorted by the length of articles.

 The pipeline of our project is shown in the figure below:
 <br/><br/>